enmanuel97/cli-create/README.md

 # CodeIgniter4 CLI Create (Controllers / Models / Modules(Controllers and Models))

-Cli-Create is based on CodeIgniter4.
-It will help you generate template files more quickly when developing projects with CodeIgniter4.
+Extend CLI is based on CodeIgniter4.
+It will help you generate controllers and models more quickly when developing projects with CodeIgniter4.

 ## Install